DK-Company/dms_integration/guide.md

-# Guide for using the test tool
+# Guide for using the client

 ## Adding directories
 Directories can be added for files to be picked up.